HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 The KFP server will now handle Artifacts, Dags, input resolution, and other responsibilities previously managed by MLMD.

 The Artifact service changes are detailed in [artifacts.proto].
-The Driver and Launcher will introduce it a `v2beta1.ArtifactServiceClient` to interact with this API.
+The Driver and Launcher will introduce a `v2beta1.ArtifactServiceClient` to interact with this API.

 For the Driver and Launcher, a `v2beta1.RunServiceClient` obtained via `NewRunServiceClient()` in `backend/api/v2beta1`